cullena20/RobustMeanEstimation/README.md

 This call will return a dictionary of errors and standard deviations for each estimator and will also save the plotted results under "simple_experiment.png".

+This experimental infrastructure can be adapted to your own supplied data by creating a data generation function that draws from this data. embedding_experiment_suite does this for you and allows for experiments where inlier data and corruption are drawn from two provided data sets of the same dimensionality.
+To further personalize this, you can directly define data generation functions to allow for more sophisticated corruption schemes based on your own data.

-setup.py and main_experiments.py setup and run the experiments in our paper.
-We defer the reader to these files to see how to run more sophisticated experiments.
+synthetic_setup.py and synthetic_experiments.py setup and run the synthetic experiments in our paper. embedding_setup.py and embedding_experiments.py setup and run the embedding experiments in our paper.
+These can be run to replicate our results and can be examined to see how you might run more sophisticated experiments.

-## Real World Experiments
+## Embeddings

 We additionally provide the embeddings that we utilized for experiments on large language model, deep pretrained image model, and context free word embeddings under Embeddings.